-So my 3 days in Belgium sandwiched two days exploring Brussels with a day uncovering the nearby cities of Bruges and Ghent and I LOVED IT!
+Ever tried 3 cities in 3 days?
+I spent 3 days in Belgium, sandwiching two days exploring Brussels with a day uncovering the nearby cities of Bruges and Ghent and I loved it!

 My day in Bruges and Ghent begun with a very early start, 6.15am infact, at which point my eyes were putting up some serious resistance to the daylight that was creeping in through the translucent curtains draping over my window.
 But with the sudden realisation that a full breakfast spread was waiting for me as part of my stay at The Mercure Hotel I soon found the bounce back in my step…

-The combination of fresh air and warm, melted Belgian chocolate waffles had me a sudden rush of energy as I walked the 3 minute distance that followed to Brussels Midi Station.
+The combination of fresh air and warm, melted Belgian chocolate waffles gave me a sudden rush of energy as I walked the 3-minute distance that followed to Brussels Midi Station.

 My day required 3 tickets…